KsBenAtaGG/DataCaptureTool/README.md

 # Data Capture Tool

-- Data Capture Tool is running only Kali Linux
+- data.py running in Kali Linux

-# Notices

--
+- The responsibility for the misuse of this tool belongs entirely to the user!